 Edward Kim is a freelance visual designer and aspiring industrial designer based in Philadelphia.
-He has designed for a variety of clients, including law firms, fashion brands and academic institutions.
-He is a junior at the University of Pennsylvania, where he also works at the Communications division of the Wharton School.
+He has designed for a variety of clients, including a law firm, a fashion brand, and a number of academic institutions.
+He is currently a junior at the University of Pennsylvania, where he also works at the External Affairs division of the Wharton School.

 Since the moment he first held a pencil, it was without a doubt that his interests fell in the arts.
 Cartography was Edward's first passion - frequent trips from his New Jersey home to Atlantic City and New York led him to draw maps of the journeys his family took, growing more accurate with each new sheet of paper.
 The presents he asked for were atlases and GPS systems - roads intrigued him, a hobby that no one else in his age probably understood.